ig3/nginx-auth-request-azuread/README.md

-# nginx-auth-request-oauth2
+# nginx-auth-request-azuread

-This is an HTTP server that responds to requests from the nginx auth_request directive and authenticates against an OAuth 2.0 service.
-It has been tested against Azure AD OAuth 2.0, as provided with Office 365.
+This is an HTTP server that responds to requests from the nginx auth_request directive and authenticates against Azure AD OAuth 2.0 service.

 ## installation